 Taken from: The Amazing Heartbreaking Story of Tony Briffa, The World’s First Openly Intersex Mayor

-One thing that is most amazing, is that all of us have two big things in common.
-First, we all find it very special that we were all born BOTH male and female, and most of all we like to celebrate it.
-All of us are also gender nonconforming too, but in different ways!
-To me that is serendipity at it’s best!
+One thing that is most amazing, is that we both have two big things in common.
+First, we both find it very special that we were all born BOTH male and female, and most of all we like to celebrate it.
+We are both gender nonconforming too but in different ways!
+To me, that is serendipity at it’s best!

-The second thing we have in common, is we all have over came so much trauma, due not conforming to the male and female binary.
-With that experience and pain, each of us have taken all that ugliness, and all our bad experiences, and now help the world with it.
+The second thing we have in common, is we all have overcome so much trauma, due not conforming to the male and female binary.
+With that experience and pain, each of us has taken all that ugliness, and all our bad experiences, and now help the world with it.